-Perhaps your guitar was playing great when you brought it home from the store, and gradually you noticed that it just didn’t feel right anymore.
+How To Tune A Guitar Perhaps your guitar was playing great when you brought it home from the store, and gradually, you noticed it didn’t feel right anymore.
 Or, maybe it just never felt right from day one.
 Whatever the case, you know it’s time for a tune-up (pun intended).

 I can usually tell when my guitar needs a bit of tweaking.
 It starts to feel tedious and tiring to play, albeit in a very subtle way.

-The following information is intended to help you do the basic setup tasks yourself.
-I’ve taken my guitar to lots of techies for basic setup tasks, and for the most part, none of them ever seemed to get it right.
+The following information will help you do the basic setup tasks yourself.
+I’ve taken my guitar to many techies for basic setup tasks; for the most part, none seemed to get it right.
 It was always difficult to talk to the person doing the work since many stores farm it out to outside sources.

 What I consider the basic tasks are: